codeyourweb/irma/README.windows-compilation.md

 ## Install msys2 and dependencies:

-First of all, note that you won't be able to get _IRMA_ working if the dependencies are compiled with another compilator than GCC.
+First of all, note that you won't be able to get _IRMA_ working if the dependencies are compiled with another compiler than GCC.
 There is currently some problems with CGO when external libraries are compiled with Visual C++, so no need to install Visual Studio or vcpkg.

 * Download msys2 [from the official website](https://www.msys2.org/) and install it
 * there, you will find two distincts binaries shorcut "MSYS2 MSYS" and "MSYS2 MinGW 64bits".
 Please launch this second one.